kevinyswong/kevinyswong.github.io/index.md

 universal inevitability?
 Push enough in one direction, and the path converges on the other end, the whole ordeal turning out to be nothing more than a simple circle.
 Is not man waking contradiction, lucid paradox?
-What lies in the periphery erodes, our own constructions crumbling away, when we, at our silent, inconsequential ends, rejoin the dust clouds.
+What lies in the periphery erodes, our own constructions crumbling away when we, at our silent, inconsequential ends, rejoin the dust clouds.
 I remember the broad strokes of an algorithm book's preface I chanced upon some years ago, encapsulated in these words: "We are all born into this world grasping for comprehension.
 We